prjseal/UmbracoDocs/Getting-Started/Setup/Upgrading/upgrading-to-v7.md

 ### GUID -> Alias mapping

 There are several database changes made in v7, one of which is the change of referencing a property editor from a GUID to a string alias.
 If you have a legacy property editor that you'd like to map to a new v7 property editor you can add your custom GUID -> Alias map during application startup.
-Do do this you'd add your map with this method: `Umbraco.Core.PropertyEditors.LegacyPropertyEditorIdToAliasConverter.CreateMap`
+To do this you'd add your map with this method: `Umbraco.Core.PropertyEditors.LegacyPropertyEditorIdToAliasConverter.CreateMap`

 ## Parameter Editors